IT GETS BETTER.

 See Mia's story, one that revolves around resilience, strength, and hope.

 The IT GETS BETTER campaign is an information, education and communication campaign project of the UB Media Affairs and Publications Office, in coordination with the UB Center for Counseling and Student Development and the UB Office of Student Affairs.
-The Media Affairs and Publications Office works with Miss UB winners on the campaign.
+The Media Affairs and Publications Office works with Miss UB winners on the campaign to give some relevance and cause into the pageant.
 The launch features Miss UB 2016 Zsan Kathreen Anne Botiwey and Miss UB 2015 Alianah Yen.

 eliminate the stigma associated with mental illness and encourage positive active discussion in the campus about depression and other forms of mental health condition, empowering not only teens but also everyone to take charge of their mental health.